The Unauthorized Biography

 Metformin works well with other medicines, giving rise to precious few drug interactions.
 More than that, combinations of metformin and other glucose-lowering drugs have been shown to be significantly more potent than either medicine alone — and sometimes even more potent than the sum of each drug’s individual effect.
 Since getting people to take multiple prescription drugs can be a challenge, metformin has been married to a number of other diabetes medicines to create “polypills,” capsules or tablets with more than one drug in them.

-Metformin has been combined in diabetes polypills with sulfonylureas (in Metaglip, Glucovance, Amaryl M), thiazolidinediones (ACTOplus met), and DPP-4 inhibitors (Janumet, Galvumet, Kombiglyze XR).
+Metformin has been combined in diabetes polypills with sulfonylureas (in Metaglip, Glucovance, Amaryl M), thiazolidinediones (ACTOplus met), DPP-4 inhibitors (Janumet, Galvumet, Kombiglyze XR), and SGLT2 inhibitors (Invokamet, Xigduo XR, Synjardy).
 Globally, there are now more than 20 polypills containing metformin, and the list is likely to continue to grow as new diabetes drugs are developed.

 Although garden-variety metformin hasn’t really changed in 50 years, several new formulations have been introduced since that time.
 For people who have a hard time swallowing pills, metformin comes in a liquid formulation called Riomet.
 The most popular variant, however, is an extended-release version of the drug.
 Metformin is only absorbed within the body at the very upper part of the gastrointestinal tract, and any portion of the drug that passes further “downstream” is simply excreted.
 The trick to extending the action of the drug, then, is to keep the pill in the stomach longer while releasing the medicine slowly.